• Oct 16, 2024

 • Altitude Sickness: If you are trekking at high altitudes, especially in a place like Everest Base Camp, Annapurna Circuit, and Manaslu Circuit which are above 5000m, you have to be aware of altitude sickness.

 If symptoms worsen then descend to a lower altitude immediately.
 If worse comes you can contact your tour operator for Emergency Evacuation.
+Click here to inquire.

-3. Possible Scams:
+3. Possible Scams in Nepal:

-• Airport Taxi Scams: Most tourists get scammed in airports who haven’t booked with a reputed travel agency.
+• Airport Taxi Scams: Most tourists get scammed in airports that haven’t booked with a reputed travel agency.
 Drivers would charge high prices to innocent tourists who do not know the price beforehand.
 You need to get a rough idea of fares from your booked hotel or internet.

 • Unauthorized Guide Scam: There would be many people wanting to talk to tourists when they are walking on the road, and people might come to talk in a friendly way offering you various treks and tours at a low price but after the trek is completed they might ask for an unreasonable tip.
 And also they might take you to a shop and persuade you to buy an item from which they will earn a huge commission from a shopkeeper.
 They might also take you to one of their friends to sign you up for an overpriced tour.